SouthSoundDevelopers/CVPZ/README.md

 **Note:** Docker is configured to expose ports for each service, so the local_ping scripts works for both workflows.

+### Running Under Docker from Bash

+1. Ensure Docker for Mac/Linux is running and set to Linux containers.
+1. Open Terminal.
+1. Change directory into the cloned repository `cd CVPZ`.
+1. Execute the command `./scripts/docker_up.sh -r -b`.
+	- This will build the project and start all services running in the background.
+1. Execute the command `./scripts/local_ping.sh`
+	- This will hit the `api/health/ping` endpoint on all services.
+1. To shut down the image, execute the command `./scripts/docker_down.sh`

+**Note:** Docker is configured to expose ports for each service, so the local_ping scripts works for both workflows.
+**Additional Note:** These Bash scripts are run with the sudo command, so you may be prompted for your password when running them.

 ### Running Under Docker from Visual Studio 2017

 1. Ensure Docker for Windows is running and set to Linux containers.